vitistack/docs/docs/howtoguide/machines/install-proxmox.md

-# Install Proxmox
+# Install Proxmox and operator

 You need one or more Proxmox instances.

 To install proxmox, follow this installation guide:

 - https://proxmox.com/en/products/proxmox-virtual-environment/get-started
 - https://pve.proxmox.com/pve-docs/chapter-pve-installation.html